 6.2 If remote participation is to be arranged for a group meeting, TSB should be informed at least twelve calendar days before the group meeting, to allow for enough time for logistics arrangements.

+6.3 The following are considerations to be followed for meeting chairs.

-6.3 If the group chairman is expected to participate remotely, the group should identify an acting chairman to ensure meeting continuity should the communication with the chairman fail.In the case of a physical meeting with remote participation, the acting chairman should be identified among physical participants.
+a) In the case of a fully virtual meeting, the group should identify an acting chair, normally amongst the group vice-chairs, to ensure meeting continuity should the communication with the chair fail.

+b) In the case of a physical meeting with remote participation, the group chair should be physically present.
+It would be advisable that vice-chairs also be physically present as a vice-chair may be called to stand in for the chair in case of unavailability of the latter.

+NOTE – It would additionally be advisable that the relevant working party chairs and rapporteurs be physically present at a study group meeting.

 6.4 The collective letter, or calling notice, indicates the format in which the meeting will be conducted: